Web of Science

 WoS provides the possibility to search for publications, citations and h-indexes.
 Search results can also be analysed in the same way as within the Scopus database.
 The use of Web of Science is significantly hindered by the fact that the author and institution names have not been standardised.
 For example, a Finnish author with the letters ä or ö in their family name may be found in the database with more than ten different spelling variations.

-See instructions how to find h-index in Web of Science (University of Turku).
+See instructions how to find h-index in Web of Science (see: h-Index -> Web of Science).

 Clarivate analytics.
 2017.
 Web of Science Core Collection: The Citation Report & The h-index.